Jono-99/IPTPrelimAssessment2/README.md

 Sophia: I think all that's left is a group evaluation?

 Jonathan: Do you want to write that while I start preparing the files for upload?
-Please don't make any more changes to other files.
+Please don't make any more changes to documentation, I am exporting them to pdf files now.

 The infographic-sketch is upside down for some reason ^ hopefully it's fixed now!